 This mission has given our group the chance to connect and contribute to our community; it has given us the possibility to see immediate results that are both tangible and rewarding; additionally, it has provided us with the opportunity to create an awareness which we hope has, and will continue to have, a positive impact on others as it relates to the maintenance and beautification of our area.

-As of March 2023, we have collected nearly 4,200 bags of trash and tens of thousands of pounds of large debris from our area roads and rivers.
-Presently, we have 44 active member-groups in KHHB that have officially adopted 88 miles of area roadways - from Lords Valley to Damascus, Hemlock Farms to Pleasant Mount, and Waymart to Narrowsburg, NY!
+As of the fall of 2023, KHHB has collected over 5,500 bags of trash and tens of thousands of pounds of large debris from our area roads and rivers since our inception in the spring of 2017 .
+Presently, we have 50 active member-groups in KHHB that have officially adopted 100 miles of area roadways - from Lords Valley to Damascus, Hemlock Farms to Pleasant Mount, and Waymart to Narrowsburg, NY!

 The task of picking up and disposing of litter is dirty, disgusting, and dangerous, and for most of our groups, this is a constant, ongoing battle along our busy roads for ten months of the year.
 Because of this, VOLUNTEER MEMBER SAFETY is our #1 concern.
 As we continue to grow in numbers of participants, there comes an increasing need for safety equipment.